-When you log in to Office 365 using an Office 2016 or 2013 application, you'll see the Duo Access Gateway, Azure AD, or AD FS primary login page within the Office application, followed by the Duo authentication prompt.
+When you log in to Office 365 for the first time after federation using an Office 2016 or 2013 application, you'll see the Duo Access Gateway, Azure AD, or AD FS primary login page within the Office application, followed by the Duo authentication prompt.

-Mail clients that support Modern Auth will see the DAG login page within the mail client, followed by the Duo authentication prompt.
+Office 365 rich clients that support Modern Authentication that are configured after federation will see the Duo Access Gateway login page within the mail client, followed by the Duo authentication prompt.

-If you use service accounts to send e-mails from devices that don't support Modern Auth such as copiers, printers, or scanners; you can use the Enable Basic Auth setting in the Create the Office 365 Application in Duo section to allow those accounts to continue to send e-mail.
+If you use service accounts to send e-mails from devices that don't support Modern Authentication, such as copiers, printers, or scanners, you can use the Enable Basic Auth setting in the Create the Office 365 Application in Duo section to allow those accounts to continue to send e-mail.
 You will need to create Duo user accounts for the service accounts.